-- Amount and general description of the valuation process - Proposed Condemnation Date - Payees included on the check, (Note only the owner is included on checks \$1000.00 or less). - Cash check without violating rights to negotiate or appeal - Relocation Benefits (If Applicable).
+- Amount and general description of the valuation process - Proposed Condemnation Date - Payees included on the check, (Note that only the owner is included on checks \$1000.00 or less).
+Any encumbrances (for example, mortgages) may be included on larger payments). - Owners may cash check without violating their rights to negotiate or appeal - Relocation Benefits (If Applicable).